-Maui Shore Diving: Official Guide
+Maui Shore Diving Guide

 Lahaina features enticing dive sites with excellent ocean conditions for all comfort and experience levels.
-The ocean in West Maui has clear visibility, warm temperature, and shallow depths.
+The ocean surrounding West Maui has clear visibility, warm temperatures, and shallow depths.
+Your Maui scuba diving journey begins here.
+We explain the popular dive sites, what you can expect to see, and safety tips for courteous shore diving in Maui.

 Scuba Diving in Maui